 Surround yourself with optimistic people.
 Positive people will rub off on you.
 Negative people will too.

 This is easier said than done.
-Generating business takes time – getting to pitch, hearing back from a pitch, procurement negotiations and feedback.
+Getting to pitch, waiting to hear back, procurement negotiations… …generating business takes time.
 Everything happens slower than you’d like, but it’s usually out of your control.
 Worrying about it won’t help.